i have thick wavy hair and live in hawaii

 You can do short hair with curls.
 You see many people with gorgeous, short curls; it clearly can be done.
 It’s a matter of finding a stylish who understands your hair and can give you a cut that will flatter your texture, and then using the proper styling products to keep it looking good.

 I would go to a stylist and talk to them about what you’re thinking, and the two of you can figure out what would work best on your hair and what kind of upkeep would be involved if you got a short cut.
 You can talk about how long you want to spend on your hair on a daily basis, too— it’s important for them to know, because not all short cuts are low-maintenance!
 I think it’s more important to confer with a professional than just ask people’s opinions, because many girls with curly hair have never tried going short, or had a bad experience going short without the proper cut or products.
-(Like my middle school “triangle hair” bob, lol).posted over 3 years ago
+(Like my middle school “triangle hair” bob, lol).posted almost 4 years ago

 I had curly hair throughout all my teenage years (it started around 13-14 and ended when I turned 21.
 Hair texture can change every 7 years or something) but now it’s just weird waves (really, it pretends it still knows curl in a few spots and kinks out in others).
 I miss having curls because it’s easy to look natural and fresh.
 But I understand how you feel!
 I love having more control over my hair now; before it was so unpredictable.
 Nothing compared to the romantic look of curly hair though!
 My favorite style for my hair when it was curly was shoulder length and a bit beyond.
 It was long enough to do a few things with it to get it out of the way, but for the most part I just diffused it and was done.